The H.E.S.S. transients follow-up system: The transients follow-up system in H.E.S.S.

-Execute the observations according to the needs of the science case: Transients develop on a wide range of time scales, and the time required to gather and disseminate reliable information about them varies widely as well.
-While some transients are detected and communicated to partners within seconds (e.g. GRBs), others may require several minutes to hours for vetted reliable triggers (e.g. Gravitational Waves).
-Likewise, H.E.S.S. needs to react {\it promptly} or in an {\it afterglow} mode, depending on the timing of a transient's physics and the accompanying alert.
-Another level of complexity arises from the duty cycle and the visibility constraints of ground-based instruments.
-The initiation of the follow-up observations has to alter the nominal observation schedule either in advance or promptly.
-In case of a prompt follow-up, the fully automatic transition to, and execution of the new observations needs to be managed.
+c) Execute observations according to the needs of the science case: Transients develop on a wide range of time scales, and so does the time required to gather and disseminate reliable information.
+While some transients are detected and communicated to partners within seconds (e.g. GRBs), other triggers are only issued after minutes to hours due to more time-consuming analyses, human vetting, or other technical reasons.
+Likewise, H.E.S.S. needs to react promptly or in afterglow mode, depending on the timing of the expected gamma-ray signal of the transient and of the accompanying alert.
+In case of a prompt follow-up, the fully automatic transition to and execution of the new observations need to be managed.

-Provide feedback to experts, scientific community and the system itself: Preliminary science results from the follow-up observations are produced in real time to decide whether to extend or discontinue the observations.
-Timely preliminary science results of the follow-up are essential for the dissemination of potential new alerts to external facilities.
+d) Provide feedback to experts, scientific community and the system itself: Preliminary science results from the follow-up observations are produced in real time to decide whether to extend or discontinue the observations.
+Timely preliminary science results of the follow-up are essential for the dissemination of potential new alerts, containing these results, to external facilities.

-These functionalities are all covered in the transients follow-up system of H.E.S.S., which will be discussed in detail in the following.
+All these functionalities are covered in the transients follow-up system of H.E.S.S., and will be discussed in the following.